paunis-zz/aws-lambda-letsencrypt/README.md

+# About

-# Create / Renew Letsencrypt certificates and save them to AWS Secrets Manager
+Create / Renew Letsencrypt certificates and save them to AWS Secrets Manager

 ## Usage